‘The gift that keeps on taking’: Virtual town hall discusses relationship between capitalism, inequity - The Pitt News

 July 8, 2020

-According to Gabby Yearwood, American economic and political systems were never meant to be equitable, only to benefit their makers and the people that look like them.
+American economic and political systems were never meant to be equitable, Gabby Yearwood said, instead only to benefit their makers and the people that look like them.

 “The system is designed, and has been designed intentionally, to create inequity and protect those who are the most elite,” Yearwood, a lecturer and director of undergraduate studies in the anthropology department, said.